SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 * Metal nets are connected self together
 * Implement the interconnect using the available metal layer as defined by PDKs
-* The Sky130PDK defines routing layers,the lowest layer is directly connected and its a Titanium metal layer while the Interconnects are Aluminium layer
+* The Sky130PDK defines routing layers, the lowest layer is directly connected and it's a Titanium metal layer while the Interconnects are an Aluminium layer
 * Metal tracks form a routing grid
-* Routing grid is huge
+* The routing grid is huge
 * Divide and Conquer
    * Global Routing: Generates routing guides
    * Detailed Routing: Uses the routing guides to implement the actual wiring